abhishekkydv8/Colour-Game/README.md

 # Colour-Game
-A simple web game using HTML, CSS, JavaScript
+A simple web game for testing their colour guessing skills using HTML, CSS, JavaScript.